sabagh1994/fw-pGENMi/README.md

 To get familiar with the study design and be able to reproduce it on a different multi-omics dataset, the following steps should be performed in the given order,
 1) Clone the repository to create a local copy of it on your machine.
 2) Make a virtual environment and install the required packages.
-3) Download the raw data for this study containing the histone mark peaks, ATACseq and differential gene expression statistics from google drive.
+3) Download the multi-omics data for this study containing the histone mark peaks, accessibility peaks and differential gene expression statistics from google drive.
-   The data can also be accessed from [NCBI Sequence Read Archive (SRA)](https://www.ncbi.nlm.nih.gov/sra/?term=PRJNA659546).
+   The *raw* data can be accessed from [NCBI Sequence Read Archive (SRA)-PRJNA659546](https://www.ncbi.nlm.nih.gov/sra/?term=PRJNA659546).
-4) Preprocess the raw data, downloaded in step 2, to create input files with different evidence types for pgenmi and fwpgenmi training.
+4) Preprocess the multi-omics data, downloaded from google drive in step 2, to create input files with different evidence types for pgenmi and fwpgenmi training.
    Navigate to `preprocess` folder and follow the instructions.
 5) Run bash scripts in `exc` folder to perform,\
    i.
 Cross-validation on pgenmi/fwpgenmi.\